 Each arbitration is likely to be different.
-Accordingly, the QCA does not adhere to, and is not obliged to adhere to, any particular format or process for conducting an arbitration, subject to the provisions of the QCA Act, CAA, an access undertaking (including the DBCT 2021 access undertaking if approved) or relevant existing user agreement or access agreement.
-The process, where possible, is designed and determined by the QCA in consultation with the parties, having regard to the matters in dispute.
+Accordingly, the QCA does not adhere to, and is not obliged to adhere to, any particular format or process for conducting an arbitration, subject to the provisions of the QCA Act, CAA, an access undertaking (including the 2021 DBCT access undertaking) or relevant existing user agreement or access agreement.
+Where possible, the process is designed and determined by the QCA in consultation with the parties, having regard to the matters in dispute.